McStasMcXtrace/Schools/2022/ESS_May_June_2022/Day2_Friday_June_3rd/06_Exercise_powder_diffractometer/README.md

 - [optional] Add a counter rotating chopper just after the first one (negative frequency)

 ### Simple model to realistic instrument
 The current instrument is a crude model that captures the important concepts of a powder diffractometer at ESS, but we can easily improve the fidelity of the simulation.
+This will be at expense of longer computing times.

-**Exercises part 5**
+**Exercises part 6**
 - Exchange the source with a ESS_Butterfly moderator
-- Introduce an elliptic guide with focus on source and sample
+- Introduce an elliptic guide with focus on source and sample, change focus to start of the guide
 - Use TOF2Q_cylPSD_monitor to perform basic time of flight analysis directly in the detector